martinljep/Yet_Another_Wanikani_Notifier/README.md

 * Click on the extension to open a pop-up with links to your lessons and reviews.

 ## New in Version 2.0.2
-Changed it to automaticly detect your status for vacation mode from WaniKani
+Changed it to automatically detect your status for vacation mode from WaniKani

 ## NEW in version 2.0.1
 Reworked to be compliant with Chrome extensions manifest V3.